jayesh12345-p/sre-take-home-exercise-python/Readme.md

 How to run/stop: In the commander, type "python main.py sample.yaml" or any other yaml files. "ctrl+c" to stop the command.

+How to create a test: You need to create an API to take the request and making changes to yaml.
+I did that with the localhost case and I can get "localhost has 100% availability percentage" as a result.

 Expected result: We are expected to see "xxx has y% availability percentage every 15 seconds." for every different domain.

 The results are done independently with a little online search